Reading F.C.: Onwards and upwards (1991–2005)

 The appointment of Mark McGhee as player-manager, shortly after the takeover by John Madejski, in 1991 saw Reading move forward.
 They were crowned champions of the new Division Two in 1994.
 Thirty-five-year-old striker Jimmy Quinn was put in charge of the first team alongside midfielder Mick Gooding and guided Reading to runners-up in the final Division One table – only to be denied automatic promotion because of the streamlining of the Premier League, from 22 teams to 20.
 In 1995, Reading had eased past Tranmere Rovers in the play-off semi-finals and looked to have booked their place in the Premier League only to lose 4–3 against Bolton Wanderers in the final having been 2–0 up and missed a penalty at half-time.
 Quinn and Gooding's contracts were not renewed two years later after Reading had slid into the bottom half of Division One.
-Their successor, Terry Bullivant, lasted less than a season before being sacked in March 1998.
+Their successor, Terry Bullivant, lasted less than a season before being dismissed in March 1998.
 Reading were relegated back to Division Two at the end of the 1997–98 season.